 You can get the ferry from Porto Santo Stefano (province of Grosseto) to the Island of Giannutri all year round, the crossing takes about an hour, and during the summer months you can also get there from the Island of Giglio thanks to several shipping companies that organize mini cruises.

-Since February 2017 new laws have been in force regarding access and conditions on the Island of Giannutri.
 Access to the island is no longer granted to a limited number of visitors only so this means the maximum number is no longer 300 per day.
-The cost of the ticket if you wish to go there is 4,00 euros (though visitors who belong to certain categories don't have to pay, as on other islands) and it is paid to the owner of the boat whose Shipping Company you sail to the Island with.
+The cost of the ticket if you wish to go there is 4,00 euros (though visitors who belong to certain categories don't have to pay, as is the case with other islands) and it is paid to the owner of the boat whose Shipping Company you sail to the Island with.

 If, on the other hand, you sail to Giannutri with your own boat, you can buy your ticket at: the Proloco of the Island of Giglio, if you set off from there, or the Maregiglio ticket office if you set off from the mainland.